gbif/hp-swissnatcoll/en/how-to-publish-data.md

 --- A three-steps window has opened. ---

-5. (Step 1 of 3) Click on **Choose a file** to select your prepared TSV file or drag and drop it if you have a folder window opened on your screen.
+5. (Step 1 of 3) Click on **Choose a file** to select your prepared .tab file or drag and drop it if you have a folder window opened on your screen.
   1. Wait until the purple line is full.
   2. Click on **Upload file**